- Do you operate a marketplace where sellers offer their products or services to customers?

-Using the Viva Wallet marketplace solution, customer payments are processed by Viva Wallet, which are in turn paid to the marketplace owner and the sellers through an escrow account.
+In any of the above cases, you need to use our marketplace solution, in order to comply with PSD2.
+Customer payments are processed by Viva Wallet, which are in turn paid to the marketplace owner and the sellers through a platform account.
 It is a great solution for marketplace owners who need an efficient way to handle commission fees and seller payouts, while offering a multitude of payment methods and additional features to their customers.

 The Viva Wallet marketplace solution comprises four elements:

-- Escrow account: a ‘holding’ account between sellers and marketplace owner; this is the account where the funds from customer purchases will initially be paid into.
+- Platform account: a ‘holding’ account between sellers and marketplace owner; this is the account where the funds from customer purchases will initially be paid into.

 - Marketplace account: the account of the marketplace owner; this is the account where the commission fees will be paid into.